core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Instead of verifying a hash, the client can see from the signature that this was indeed the request the server is answering.
 The client also verifies that the request URI is identical between the original request and the Ticket Request.

-The remaining exchange largely plays out like in {{I-D.tiloca-core-observe-multicast-notifications}}'s "Example with a Proxy and Group OSCORE":
+The remaining exchange largely plays out like in {{I-D.ietf-core-observe-multicast-notifications}}'s "Example with a Proxy and Group OSCORE":
 The client sends the Phantom Request to the proxy (but, lacking a ``tp_info``, without a Listen-To-Multicast-Responses option), which forwards it to the server for lack of the option.